JamesB0T/Windsensor_WiFi_1000/README.md

 ![Windsensor](Pictures/Windsensor2.png)

-I bublished the project in the german sail forum [www.segeln-forum.de](https://www.segeln-forum.de/board1-rund-ums-segeln/board35-bootstechnik-und-elektronik/67401-windsensor-diy/) and found a lot of interested poeple.
-Afte a half year was all mechanical components and elektrical shematics finished and I could try the first windsensor successfully on my sailboat.
+I published and discussed this project in the German sailing forum [www.segeln-forum.de](https://www.segeln-forum.de/board1-rund-ums-segeln/board35-bootstechnik-und-elektronik/67401-windsensor-diy/) and found many interested people.
+Half a year later, all mechanical components and electrical schematics were completed and I successfully launched the first windsensor on my sailboat.

-## These are my conditions for the new windsensor:
+## These were the initial requirements for the new windsensor:

-* Measuring from wind speed and wind direction
+* Measuring wind speed and wind direction
 * Robust mechanics
 * Weight < 200g
-* Small enought for a 22 feed sailboat
+* Small enough for a 22 feet sailboat
 * Weatherproof and UV stable
 * Visible by night
-* No cabeling for sensor signals
+* No cabling for sensor signals
-* Only digital signal transmission with WiFi
+* Digital signal transmission with WiFi only
-* 12V power supplay from top light
+* 12V power supply utilizing top light power cable
 * Using a ESP8266 for WiFi and data handling
-* Update rate app.
-1...2 samples per second
+* Update rate approx. 1...2 samples per second
-* No onboard instrument necessary
+* No onboard instrument required
-* Visualitation in OpenPlotter via laptop, mobile fone or tablett
+* Visualisation in OpenPlotter via laptop, mobile fone or tablett
-* No software installation unnecessary (display is the browser)
+* No extra software required (display is the browser)
-* Supported protocol NMEA 0183
+* Supporting  NMEA 0183 protocol
 * Price < 250 Euro

 ## How can I use it?

-I use the windsensor in combination with [OpenPlotter](http://www.sailoog.com/openplotter) on a Rasiberry Pi 3B.
-OpenPlotter is a access point for WiFi devices.
-The windsensor connects via WiFi with OpenPlotter and send the NMEA0183 data telegrams each second.
+I use the windsensor in combination with [OpenPlotter](http://www.sailoog.com/openplotter) on a Raspberry Pi 3B.
+OpenPlotter serves as access point for WiFi devices.
+The windsensor connects to OpenPlotter via WiFi and transmits the NMEA0183 data telegrams every second.
 The windsensor sends 4 types of telegrams.
 3 standard telegrams (MWV, VWR, VPW) and one custom telegram (INF).
-Under following [link](http://www.nmea.de/nmea0183datensaetze.html) you find more informations about NMEA0183.
+Check here [link](http://www.nmea.de/nmea0183datensaetze.html) for more information on NMEA0183.

 ![Connectivity](Pictures/Windsensor_Raspi_Handy_Laptop.png)

-It is possible with each network device connect to OpenPlotter.
-A simple browser shows all data from the windsensor.
-I use a small 7" Android tablet as display for my windsensor.
+Network devices can be connected to OpenPlotter.
+A simple browser displays all data from the wind transducer.
+I use a 7" Android tablet as display for my windsensor.

 ![Instrument panel](Pictures/OpenPlotter_InstrumetPanel.png)

-(2018-11-02) Now is a Android App available.
-The App is a WebApp and connect direct the webserver in the windsensor for displaying all data.
+(2018-11-02) Now also available as Android App.
+It is is a WebApp connecting directly to the windsensor to display all data.

 ![Android App](Android-App/Screenshot_Windsensor_App2.png)

 ## What is the current status?

-At the moment we could finish a lot of points but not all is perfect or finished.
+I have completed many tasks but still not everything is perfect so far.

 - [x] Technical recherche
 - [x] Evaluation of function
     - [x] Hall sensors
     - [x] Magnets
-    - [x] Proto type circuit
+    - [x] Prototype circuit
     - [x] Test software
     - [x] Web display technologies
     - [x] 3D material test